Flow Overview

 Schema:platform-request.json

-The AI platform initiates an ad auction by sending a PlatformRequest to the operator.
-The operator validates the request (signature, publisher aip.json, and match of editorial_domains vs extensions.aip.intent); if allowed, it derives a ContextRequest and sends it to brand agents.
+The AI platform initiates the process by sending a PlatformRequest to the operator.
+The operator validates the request, evaluates participation eligibility, and if eligible derives a ContextRequest and sends it to brand agents.

-spec_version: UCP specification version (e.g. “1.0.0”)message_id: Unique identifier for this auction requesttimestamp: ISO 8601 timestampproducer: Producer information;agent_rolemust be"platform"(AI host; reserve “publisher” for content owners)context: Context (language, publisher, placement, device, geography)identity: Identity (namespace, value_hash, confidence)extensions.aip.intent: Required.
-Platform-declared intent (domain, subdomain, confidence) for publisher consent gating; operator matches againstaip.jsoneditorial_domainsextensions.aip.runtime: Required. session_id, turn_index, query_text, optional messages, latency_budget_msextensions.aip.auction: Optional. pricing_model, cpx_floor, currency (consent logic must not touch auction logic)
+spec_version: AIP request schema version (e.g. “1.0”)message_id: Canonical per-message identifier used for auction identity and replaytimestamp: ISO 8601 timestampproducer: Producer information;agent_rolemust be"platform"context: Context (language, publisher, placement, device, geography)identity: Identity (namespace, value_hash, confidence)extensions.aip.intent: Required.
+Platform-declared intent (domain, subdomain, confidence) for participation governanceextensions.aip.runtime: Required. session_id, turn_index, query_text, optional messages, latency_budget_msextensions.aip.selection: Optional. pricing_model, cpx_floor, currency

 Example: